pharo-open-documentation/pharo-wiki/General/GithubActions.md

         timeout-minutes: 15
 ```

-In the second we change the targets and we give one more parameter to the smalltalkCI launch command to specify the path to our specific smalltalk configuration.
+In the second, we change the targets, and we give one more parameter to the smalltalkCI launch command to specify the path to our specific Smalltalk configuration.

 ```yml
 name: CI Full